nitrofortin/dataflow/README.md

-# dataflow
+# DataPho
 A open source data science wrapper built on scikit-learn, pandas, numpy and matplotlib.
-Because it is simply time to build a wrapper for all these wonderful libraries.